thread/django-lightweight-queue/README.md

 $ python manage.py queue_runner
 ```

-Workers can be shared over multiple hosts by telling each runner that it is part
+Workers can be distributed over multiple hosts by telling each runner that it is
-of a pool:
+part of a pool:

 ```
 $ python manage.py queue_runner --machine 2 --of 4